SheepTester/two-crying-green-v-forms/README.md

 - Predictions for when you'll run out of dining dollars
 - Recommended spending per day

+Potential data analysis dashboards: (can select between all days/weekend/weekdays and mean/median)

+- A graph of average spending per day of the week
+- Maybe the time of day when money is spent?

 ## Development

 You'll need [Deno][deno] and [Nodemon][nodemon] (for which you'll probably need [Node][node]).